doctrine/mongodb-odm/docs/en/cookbook/blending-orm-and-mongodb-odm.rst

 Blending the ORM and MongoDB ODM
 ================================

-Since the start of the `Doctrine MongoDB Object Document Mapper`_ project people have asked how it can be integrated with the `ORM`_.
-This article will demonstrates how you can integrate the two transparently, maintaining a clean domain model.
+This article demonstrates how you can integrate the `Doctrine MongoDB ODM`_ and the `ORM`_ transparently, maintaining a clean domain model.
+This is something that is supported indirectly by the libraries by using the events.

 This example will have a ``Product`` that is stored in MongoDB and the ``Order`` stored in a SQL database like MySQL, PostgreSQL or SQLite.